GrahamArden/notes/work/Machine QA.md

-#### Machine QA
+### Machine QA

+#### Useful Documents
-When undertaking QA, the Machine Log should be filled in: see EM-GD-41
+- When undertaking QA, the Machine Log should be filled in: see EM-GD-41
+- EM-PRT-31 gives guidance on routine Linac QC
+- EM-PRT-36 gives advice on QA following standard repairs.

 [Using imageJ for image analysis](imageJ_tips.md)